MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/get-started.md

 ::: zone-end

-## Azure Subscription

-You will create infrastructure and deploy code to Azure.
-If you don't have an Azure Subscription, sign up for a [free account here](https://azure.microsoft.com/free/).

 ## Configure your environment

 To run any sample template, pick a development environment.
-For more information about the pros and cons of the different development environment choices, see the article, [Azure Developer CLI (azd) supported environments and Azure services](azure-dev-cli-overview.md#development-environment-options).
+For more information about the pros and cons of the different development environment choices, see the article, [Azure Developer CLI (azd) supported environments and Azure services](azure-dev-cli-overview.md#supported-development-environments).

 Once you've selected a development environment, select one of the following tabs: